 - Keep Baby busy during the day: A baby who is active and eating throughout the day is less likely to need to wake up for nighttime feedings.

-- Let him know you’re there: Sometimes, babies aren’t waking up at night to eat necessarily – they just want their mom or dad or other caregiver around.
-Some soothing words, or even leaving an item of yours in his room to keep him company might do the trick.
+- Let her know you’re there: Sometimes, babies aren’t waking up at night to eat necessarily – they just want their mom or dad or other caregiver around.
+Some soothing words, or even leaving an item of yours in her room to keep her company might do the trick.

 - Pay attention to the results: If Baby’s behavior seems different after the first few days of night weaning, it might be time to try a different strategy.
 There’s no one right way to night wean, so you should ask your friends and family how they dealt with it.
 Just remember – Baby will sleep through the night sooner or later.
 It’s just a matter of time!